UCSD-ANF/puppet-antelope/README.md

 ### Defined Type `antelope::instance`
 Configure an instance of Antelope.
 More than one can be configured.
 Useful for real-time systems running as different users.
+Permissions on the rtexec.pf in each entry in dirs are managed unless `manage_rtsystemdirs` is false.
 Note that in the example below, _only the `antelope` instance will show up_ in the `antelope_services` fact

      antelope::instance { 'antelope' :
        user => 'rt',